-- 1. The NMFA is a public body politic and corporate, separate and apart from the State of New Mexico, constituting a governmental instrumentality, duly organized and validly existing under the laws of the State of New Mexico (the "State") and has lawful authority to issue the Series 2009A Bonds. - 2.
-The Resolutions have been duly adopted by the NMFA, are valid and binding obligations of the NMFA and create a valid lien on and pledge of the Pledged Revenues for the payment of principal of and interest on the Series 2009A Bonds. - 3.
-The Indenture has been duly authorized, executed and delivered by the NMFA, is valid and binding upon the NMFA and creates a valid lien on the Pledged Revenues and the funds and accounts held by the Trustee and pledged under the Indenture to secure the payment of the principal of and interest on the Series 2009A Bonds on a parity with other Senior Lien Bonds issued or to be issued under the Indenture, subject to the provisions of the Indenture permitting the application thereof for the purposes and on the terms and conditions set forth in the Indenture.
+- 1. The NMFA is a public body politic and corporate, separate and apart from the State of New Mexico, constituting a governmental instrumentality, duly organized and validly existing under the laws of the State of New Mexico (the "State") and has lawful authority to issue the Series 2010A Bonds. - 2.
+The Resolutions have been duly adopted by the NMFA, are valid and binding obligations of the NMFA and create a valid lien on and pledge of the Pledged Revenues for the payment of principal of and interest on the Series 2010A Bonds.

-4. The Series 2009A Bonds have been duly and validly authorized, are issued in accordance with law and the Indenture and constitute valid and binding special limited obligations of the NMFA, payable solely from the Pledged Revenues, the funds and accounts held by the Trustee and pledged under the Indenture, and do not constitute a debt or liability of the State or any subdivision thereof within the meaning of any constitutional or statutory debt limitation.
+- 3. The Indenture has been duly authorized, executed and delivered by the NMFA, is valid and binding upon the NMFA and creates a valid lien on the Pledged Revenues and the funds and accounts held by the Trustee and pledged under the Indenture to secure the payment of the principal of and interest on the Series 2010A-1 Bonds on a parity basis with other the Senior Lien Bonds issued or to be issued under the Indenture and to secure payment of the principal of and interest on the Series 2010A-2 Bonds on a subordinate basis to the Series 2010A-1 Bonds and other Senior Lien Bonds but on a parity with other Subordinate Lien Bonds, subject to the provisions of the Indenture permitting the application thereof for the purposes and on the terms and conditions set forth in the Indenture. - 4.
+The Series 2010A Bonds have been duly and validly authorized, are issued in accordance with law and the Indenture and constitute valid and binding special limited obligations of the NMFA, payable solely from the Pledged Revenues, the funds and accounts held by the Trustee and pledged under the Indenture, and do not constitute a debt or liability of the State or any subdivision thereof within the meaning of any constitutional or statutory debt limitation.